kyledeguzmanx/fDev-optimization-lazyLoading/README.md

 ![Screenshot](attempt2.png)

-Interestingly enough, this method cut the finish time by nearly 100 ms.
+Interestingly enough, this method did reduce the initial loading.
-But I don't understand why there are still 14 images that are showing up in this list.
-In tutorials, you have to scroll down and images will pop in the list as you scroll.
+But I don't understand why there are still list items that are showing up in this list.